Anastasija Sevastova

-Anastasija Sevastova (born 13 April 1990) is an inactive professional tennis player from Latvia.
-She reached her career-high singles ranking of world No. 11 in October 2018, after reaching her first Premier Mandatory final at the China Open.
-She has won four singles titles on the WTA Tour, as well as 13 singles and four doubles titles on the ITF Circuit.
+Anastasija Sevastova (born 13 April 1990) is a Latvian professional tennis player.
+She achieved a career-high singles ranking of world No. 11 in October 2018, after reaching a Premier Mandatory final at the China Open.
+Sevastova has won four singles titles on the WTA Tour, as well as 13 singles and four doubles titles on the ITF Circuit.

-Sevastova is best known for her success at the US Open, particularly in recent years.
-In 2016, she defeated the reigning French Open champion and world No. 3, Garbiñe Muguruza, as well as Australian Open semifinalist Johanna Konta, en route to her first Grand Slam quarterfinal.
-In 2018, she reached her first Grand Slam semifinal, defeating defending champion and world No. 3, Sloane Stephens (whom she had lost to at that same stage in 2017), in the quarterfinals, before losing to Serena Williams.
+Sevastova is best known for her success at the US Open, particularly during the second half of her career.
+In 2016, she defeated the reigning French Open champion and world No. 3, Garbiñe Muguruza, as well as Australian Open semifinalist Johanna Konta, en route to her first major quarterfinal.
+In 2018, she reached her first major semifinal, defeating defending champion and world No. 3, Sloane Stephens (whom she had lost to at that same stage in 2017), in the quarterfinals, before losing to Serena Williams.

 Early life and background

-Anastasija Sevastova was born on 13 April 1990 in Liepāja, Latvia.
+Sevastova was born in Liepāja, Latvia.
 She was raised by her mother Diāna Golovanova, an English teacher.
 Sevastova's grandmother was interested in channeling Sevastova's energy into sports.
 She introduced her to the tennis at age 6.
 With her natural athleticism, Sevastova could have gravitated to basketball or soccer but chose tennis because her grandmother had friends who played and because the family lived near a tennis club in Liepāja.

 The colder months would prove more complicated.
 There were no indoor tennis-dedicated facilities in Liepāja — only school gymnasiums with varnished wooden floors, where the multicolored lines used for various sports intersect like a Mondrian painting.
 Due to that, Sevastova played most of her winter tennis in the gymnasium in a secondary school where her mother taught.
 It is also the same school where Jeļena Ostapenko's mother and primary coach, Jeļena Jakovleva, attended school as a youngster.

 It soon became clear that Sevastova would need to leave home to progress further.
 Ernests Gulbis, who was from an affluent family in Riga, was boarding at Niki Pilić's tennis academy in Munich, where a teenage Novak Djokovic was also training.
 Sevastova eventually followed the same path at age 14, returning regularly to Latvia to complete her schooling.
 At the same age, she won the Latvian under-18 championships.